-The School of EECS has a world-class faculty that are at the forefront of advances in many areas including transparent electronics, renewable energy, end user software, faster wireless and computing technologies, and big data.
+The School of EECS has world-class profesors who are at the forefront of advances in many areas including transparent electronics, renewable energy, end user software, faster wireless and computing technologies, and big data.
 It is a great opportunity for students to work on the cutting edge of science and technology with faculty, graduate students and fellow undergraduates.

 “Hands-on research experiences for undergraduates help students to see the bigger picture and aspire to greater things,” says computer science professor Margaret Burnett.